matsstaff/stc1000p/usermanual/usermanual.md

 The delay can be used to prevent oscillation (hunting).
 For example, setting an appropriately long heating delay can prevent the heater coming on if the cooling cycle causes an undershoot that would otherwise cause heater to run.
 What is ‘appropriate’ depends on your setup.

+**Setpoint alarm**, if setpoint alarm is enabled (*SA* = 1) and unit is in thermostat mode (*rn* = *th*, i.e. not running a profile), then the alarm will sound once temperature reaches *SP* ± *hy*.
+The alarm will sound until *SA* is reset to 0, it will not however disengage the outputs and the unit will continue to work in thermostat mode.
+This feature can be useful if you use the fermentation chamber to bring wort down to pitching temp and want an audible reminder when it is time to pitch.

 **Run mode**, selecting '*Pr0*' to '*Pr5*' will start the corresponding profile running from step 0, duration 0.
 Selecting '*th*' will switch to thermostat mode, the last setpoint from the previously running profile will be retained as the current setpoint when switching from a profile to thermostat mode.

 **Thermostat mode**